Car Accident due to Distracted Driving Attorney in Raleigh, NC

 When you contact your insurance agent or an adjuster after a serious accident, it can seem as though he or she is on your side.
 Many agents are sympathetic after a crash, especially if you’ve worked with them for several years.
 However, it is crucial to remember that insurance company agents and adjusters work for the insurer, not for you.
 Don’t accept a settlement without first talking to your attorney to make sure that it meets your needs.
 Likewise, don’t say the accident was your fault – even if you suspect it was.
 It’s not always clear who was responsible for a crash immediately after it happens.
 Instead, work with your lawyer to investigate the crash and determine its true cause.

 Our Dedicated Raleigh Distracted Driving Accident Lawyers Are Here For You

 You only get one chance to fight for the compensation you deserve after a distracted driving crash.
-It is vital to present a strong, thoroughly researched case, so that you obtain compensation that will cover both the bills you’re already facing and the expected future costs of the accident.
-Younce, Vtipil, & Baznik, P.A., can help.
+It is vital to present a strong, thoroughly researched case so that you obtain the compensation that will cover both the bills you’re already facing and the expected future costs of the accident.
+Younce, Vtipil, Baznik & Banks, P.A., can help.
 Contact us online or call our Raleigh office today for a free, confidential consultation.